New Lev Parnas Documents Suggest U.S. Ambassador Was Under Surveillance In Ukraine

 Two days later, on March 29, Hyde wrote, "It's confirmed we have a person inside."

+"How low can liddle Adam Bull Schiff go?"
+Hyde asked in a posting to both Twitter and Facebook.
+He later added, "For them to take some texts my buddy's and I wrote back to some dweeb we were playing with that we met a few times while we had a few drinks is definitely laughable."

+Hyde then used some off-color language to describe Schiff and added, "Have fun with your witch-hunt liddle Schiff."

-In May, President Trump abruptly recalled Yovanovitch from her post.
+About two months after the WhatsApp exchange, President Trump abruptly recalled Yovanovitch from her post.
 He has repeatedly vilified the ambassador, at one point telling Zelenskiy over the phone that "things were going to happen to her," according to an account released by the White House.

 Yovanovitch was asked about that comment during her testimony during the House impeachment hearings in November.
 "I saw it as a threat," she replied.